tmtlakmal/acme/README.md

 5. acme/adders/reverb/transition.py [MoNStepTransitionAdder] : Creates sample for experience replay by multiplying the reward vector and discount vector and the reward dependent discount function.
 6. acme/agents/tf/actors.py [GurobiLpActor] : Linear programming formulation

+transition.py : This file contains how to convert the normal Q-learning equation into Multi-discount Q-learning according the equations given in the Section 5 in the manuscript.

 ### SMARTS

 Note that the SMARTS simulator sholud be connected to python interface via zeromq message interface.
 The messages are transfered as JSON strings.
 The connection initiated from vehicle_env_mp.py file.
 Any environment can be connected to run_dqn.py to test against any other environment.

-transition.py : This file contains how to convert normal Q-learning Equation into Multi-discount Q-learning according the Equation given in the SEction 5 in the manuscript.
+SMARTS source code is not included in the source code.

 ### Dependencies